Information Sheet on Surplus Lines Insurers and Agents

 What is surplus lines insurance?

-Surplus lines insurance is insurance placed with unauthorized insurers through surplus lines agents or brokers.
-A surplus lines agent or broker is one licensed to place insurance under s.
+Surplus lines insurance is insurance placed with unauthorized insurers through surplus lines agents.
+A surplus lines agent is one licensed to place insurance under s.
 628.04 (2), Wis.
 Stat.

 What is an unauthorized insurer?